 Being out in the sun and heat too long can make us sweat and dehydrated.
 That’s why we often feel the need to drink more water and always have a water bottle with us.
 Water regulates our body temperature and helps with our digestion more.
 Water is also key to flush away toxins in our bodies and keep our skin looking great.

-And while there is probably a lot more reasons that creates your happiness in the summer, whether it’s taking a vacation or being dark and tan, summer can prove to be one of the best seasons to keep us healthy and sane.
+And while there are probably a lot more reasons that create your happiness in the summer, whether it’s taking a vacation or being dark and tan, summer can prove to be one of the best seasons to keep us healthy and sane.
 Though I was born a winter baby, I can honestly say summer makes me a whole lot happier and I love it.